 The beginning of most personality disorders.
 The beginning of all mental illnesses is the avoidance of legitimate suffering, which is when we don’t allow ourselves to grieve or feel the true pain of a traumatic experience and try to mask this instead.

-You can say no to reality, and your subconscious can find another problem to hide from the real pain, your subconscious can be programmed by others to hide the actual reality.
+You can say no to reality, and your subconscious can find another problem to hide from the real pain.
+Your subconscious can be programmed by others to conceal the actual reality.
 Your subconscious can protect you in non-productive ways to hide from the pain.
 At some point, that pain is going to hit.
-The reality will still be around and the more we let our subconscious run from it the worse it becomes.
+The reality will still be around, and the more we let our subconscious run from it, the worse it becomes.
 Anxiety is there to protect us, why we have rational anxiety, yet the more we run from pain and trauma using our anxiety defence, the more this becomes irrational anxiety.